 While not expected, collisions or other failures of the vessels used during the proposed action's operations could cause the release of some or all of these fluids.
-In order to minimize the potential adverse impacts that may be caused by the release of these fluids, Cape Wind would address the liquids carried on work and crew vessels in its OSRP (see Appendix D), prior to the start of operations (see Table 5.2.3-1 for a list of vessels and use frequency).
+In order to minimize the potential adverse impacts that may be caused by the release of these fluids, Cape Wind would address the liquids carried on work and crew vessels in its OSRP prior to the start of operations (see Table 5.2.3-1 for a list of vessels and use frequency).

 The accidental release of oil or fuel may also occur during construction and decommissioning as a result of refueling operations that occur on the water.
 For instance, jack up or spud barges as well as the cable jetting vessel would not return to port to refuel, but would rather be serviced by a supply or fuel supply vessel, that would transfer fuel while the vessels are on station.
 This is a normal operation performed during offshore construction activities, and adequate safeguards should be in place to minimize the potential for accidental release, as well as to minimize the affects, should a release occur.
-Such safeguards include an OSRP (see Appendix D) and the Emergency Response Plan (ERP) (ESS, 2007-Appendix 2.0-D).
+Such safeguards include an OSRP and an Emergency Response Plan (ERP).
 Each of these safeguards, as well as others, is discussed in more detail in Section 9.3.2.

 Oil and fuel spills have the potential to adversely affect a number of resources within Nantucket Sound, including but not limited to birds such as sea ducks, gulls, cormorants, water quality through the release of toxic byproducts, benthos as some of the spilled hydrocarbons may congeal into tar balls and sink to the seafloor, intertidal habitats such as beaches and mud flats, and marine mammals and sea turtles.
-A discussion on potential impacts to wildlife within the area of the proposed action can be found in Appendix G, which provides information on T&E species and potential effects to T&E species.
+A discussion on potential impacts to wildlife within the area of the proposed action can be found in Appendix C, which provides information on T&E species and potential effects to T&E species.
 The spill probability for the proposed action has been broken down for transiting vessels and the WTG Array/ESP over a thirty-year period by spill volume.
-In the event of a spill from a transiting vessel there is a 90 percent probability that the volume of the spill will be one gallon (3.8 liters) or less, whereas the probability of a spill of 2,106 gallons (7,972 liters) or less from transiting vessels is one percent.
-The expected number of transiting vessel spill events over a 30 year period is 26.665.
-Likewise, a spill event occurring from the operation of the WTG/ESP has a 90 percent probability of having a volume of 50 gallons (189 liters) or less and a one percent probability of a spill of 10,198 gallons (38,604 liters) or less (Report No. 3.3.5-1 and Report No. 5.2.1-1).
-The expected number of WTG/ESP spills over thirty years is as much as 1.862 (Report No. 3.3.5-1).
+The probability of a one gallon spill occurring from transiting vessels over thirty years is 90 percent, whereas the probability of a spill of 2,106 gallons occurring from the operation of the WTG/ESP and a one percent probability of a spill of 50 gallons occurring from the operation of the WTG/ESP and a one percent probability of a spill of 10,198 gallons occurring from the WTG/ESP over thirty years (Report No. 5.2.1-1).